 Confirm the correct location for thoracentesis by aspirating pleural fluid before introducing larger-bore thoracentesis needles or catheters.

-Insertion of device or catheter and drainage of effusion
+Insertion of device or catheter and drainage of the effusion

 - Skin should be nicked with a No. 11 scalpel blade